VB students squat before VC's car, stop him from reaching office | Education

 Chakraborty had then left for his official residence in the intervening period between November 23 and 24 with the help of security guards.

 The students, including PhD scholars, had blamed him of high handed behaviour and alleged that he had abused them.
-PTI SUS COR KK KK KK
+PTI SUS COR KK NN NN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)